 - Chocolate Filling:

-- Bring cream, 3 Tbsp of sugar and salt to a simmer in a medium saucepan over medium-high heat, stirring occasionally.
+- Bring cream, 3 tablespoon of sugar and salt to a simmer in a medium saucepan over medium-high heat, stirring occasionally.

 - Meanwhile, whisk egg yolks, cornstarch and the rest of the sugar together in a medium bowl.
 When cream mixture begins to simmer, slowly whisk about 1 cup of it into the egg yolk mixture to temper.
 Slowly whisk the tempered egg yolk mixture into the saucepan with the remaining cream mixture.
 Reduce temperature to medium and continue whisking until mixture is thickened, about 30 seconds.